 We accept letters of inquiry from organizations or programs that meet all of the following criteria:

 - Nonprofit arts organizations with a mission dedicated to the performing arts or other types of nonprofit organizations with a professionally managed performing arts program.
-(Note: For organizations organizations that do not have 501(c)(3) nonprofit status, we accept Letters of Inquiry from groups that have an established relationship with a fiscal sponsor.)
+(Note: For organizations that do not have 501(c)(3) nonprofit status, we accept Letters of Inquiry from groups that have an established relationship with a fiscal sponsor.)

 - Organizations or programs with three years of producing or programming history.